 What is a Defined Contribution Pension Plan in Canada?

-The Defined Contribution Pension Plan (DCPP) in Canada refers to a registered pension plan that you can retire within Canada.
+The DCPP in Canada refers to a registered pension plan that you can retire within Canada.
 The plan differs slightly based on the specific policies that the company you work for employs, but it has the same essential principle.

-The way a Defined Contribution Pension Plan in Canada works is that you make contributions to the plan while you work for your company.
+The way a DCPP in Canada works is that you make contributions to the plan while you work for your company.
 While it is not necessary in every case, many companies match their employees’ contributions to a certain amount.

 If you are a part of this plan, you can allocate a portion of your salary (before taxes) to the plan.
 The company can match the contribution up to a specific limit that it sets.